 Alleged Rape At Bonanova Nursing Home

-A man has been arrested for allegedly raping a 79 year old disabled woman with Alzheimers at a Bonanova Nursing Home.
+A man has been arrested for allegedly raping a 79 year old disabled woman with Alzheimers at a Bonanova Nursing Home in Palma de Mallorca.

 Police say that when they detained the man he admitted the crime and said, “I am very sorry.
 I will not do it again.”